Serkanbyx/countdown-timer/README.md

 2. **Managing Timers**:

    - **View**: Timers automatically start and display real-time countdown
-   - **Pause/Resume**: Click the pause button to pause, resume button to continue
+   - **Pause/Resume**: Click the pause button to freeze the timer, resume button to continue from the exact moment
    - **Edit**: Click "Edit" button to modify timer details
-   - **Delete**: Click the "×" button in the top-right corner of any timer card
+   - **Delete**: Click the "x" button in the top-right corner of any timer card

 3. **Sorting & Filtering**:

    - Click "Sort" to organize timers by date (near to far, far to near) or name (A-Z, Z-A)
    - Click "Filter" to view all timers, only active timers, or only expired timers
+   - Expired timers are automatically moved to the end of the list

 4. **Export/Import**: